 Keene asks, “Who does this serve?”

 It’s a good question, but questioning the motivation for the poll is just part of a larger and even more absurd question that anti-Redsk*ns activists are forced to ask: “Why is this even a fight?”

 “We just want respect as human beings,” Keene implores.
 It would be easy to change the name.
 Quite easy.
 It just takes a decision to do it.
 Not even a democratic one.
 It wouldn’t even be particularly expensive.
 And fans would get over it.
 Why is it necessary to keep the name?
 Who does it serve?
 There is no doubt that the word redsk*ns is arguably offensive.
 Many Natives are and have been saying so.
 Why isn’t that enough?
-The fact that Snyder and other supporters defend the name so vociferously — the fact that this is even a conversation — is white supremacy, “plain and simple,” too.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+The fact that Snyder and other supporters defend the name so vociferously — the fact that this is even a conversation — is white supremacy, “plain and simple,” too.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.